MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityEnergyDataModel/UtilityType.md

 ---
-title: UtilityType in Cloud for Sustainability energy data model
+title: UtilityType in Microsoft for Sustainability energy data model
 description: Classification of energy entities such as electricity or gas.
 author: cdm-publisher
 ms.service: common-data-model